Stochastic dynamics of granular hopper flows: a configurational mode controls the stability of clogs

 As hopper outlet size is decreased, clogs form more quickly and several unexplained features emerge.
-First, the magnitude of fluctuations in the flow rate grow (relative to the mean) and become markedly non-Gaussian \cite{janda2009flow, thomas2016intermittency, zhang2023experimental}.
-Second, temporary clogs (pauses) emerge, during which a metastable arch forms and flow is suspended for an extended period before spontaneously restarting.
-This behavior has primarily been studied in granular systems perturbed by external vibrations \cite{janda2009unjamming,zuriguel2014clogging, caitano2021characterization,merrigan2018,nicolas2018trap,guerrero2019nonergodicity} or coupling to fluid dynamics \cite{souzy2020transition,bertho2003intermittent}, but fully spontaneous unclogging is also possible \cite{janda2009flow, thomas2016intermittency, harth2020intermittent}.
+First, flow rate fluctuations grow (compared to the mean) and become markedly non-Gaussian \cite{janda2009flow, thomas2016intermittency, zhang2023experimental}.
+Second, temporary clogs (pauses) emerge, during which a metastable arch forms and flow is temporarily suspended before spontaneously restarting.
+This behavior has primarily been studied in granular systems perturbed by external vibrations \cite{janda2009unjamming,zuriguel2014clogging, caitano2021characterization,merrigan2018,nicolas2018trap,guerrero2019nonergodicity} or fluid dynamics \cite{souzy2020transition,bertho2003intermittent}, but fully spontaneous unclogging is also possible \cite{janda2009flow, thomas2016intermittency, harth2020intermittent}.
 A single unifying model coupling flow dynamics and intermittent pausing has not yet been proposed.

 In this Letter, we introduce a minimal phenomenological model that captures the stochastic dynamics of the flow rate, temporary pauses, and permanent clogs characteristic of granular flow through a small outlet.
 We find that just two state variables---flow rate and a binary configurational mode---are sufficient to accurately predict the statistics of the flow rate, clogging time, mass ejected, and number of pauses, all of which are confirmed using an experimental dataset of approximately 42,000 flows over five outlet sizes.
 The flow rate is modeled using Langevin dynamics with multiplicative noise and an absorbing state at zero flow representing pauses and clogs.
-One of our key findings is that the flow rate is coupled to a hidden configurational mode that controls the stability of clogs, resulting in intermittent pauses in the flow, non-Gaussian flow rate distributions and non-exponential clogging times.
-This hidden configurational mode performs independent Bernoulli trials during flow, consistent with previous depictions of flow as randomly sampling positional microstates~\cite{thomas2015fraction}.
-Our results indicate that tracking a single order-parameter, corresponding to the hidden variable, enables advanced prediction of the long-term stability of an incipient clog.
+Our stochastic modeling reveals that the flow rate is coupled to a hidden mode that controls the stability of clogs, resulting in intermittent pauses in the flow, non-Gaussian flow rate distributions and non-exponential clogging times. \revise{This mode represents configurational features; } its dynamics perform independent Bernoulli trials, consistent with previous depictions of flow as randomly sampling positional microstates~\cite{thomas2015fraction}.
+Our results indicate that tracking a single order-parameter, corresponding to the configurational mode, enables advanced prediction of the long-term stability of an incipient clog.